 (Westside) 180 acres of nature, exhibits, and attractions great for families.

-- Historic Railroad Tunnel Trail
+Historic Railroad Tunnel Trail

-(Boulder City) 3.4 mile easy hike
+(Boulder City) 3.4 mile easy hike.

-- Las Vegas Buffet
+Las Vegas Buffet

 Bacchanal Buffet at Caesars Palace and Wicked Spoon are the top ones but also pricier.
 M is also quite popular.
 It’s Off-Strip which means you don’t have to pay the Strip prices.
-If you want the ultimate gluttonous experience do the Buffet of Buffets where you get 24 hours access to Caesar property buffets.
+If you want the ultimate gluttonous experience do the Buffet of Buffets where you get 24-hour access to Caesar property buffets.
 Paris and Rio are the better ones.
 Bacchanal costs extra to upgrade.

 (Delano, The Strip) Drinks with nice views.

-- Tea Lounge at Waldorf Astoria
+Tea Lounge at Waldorf Astoria

-- Clubbing on the Strip
+Clubbing on the Strip

-- The Whisky Attic
+The Whisky Attic

 They have the largest selection of whisky in the US.

-Ash Meadows National Wildlife Refuge
+Crystal Springs Boardwalk Ash Meadows National Wildlife Refuge

 (Amargosa Valley, NV) 1 hr 4 mins NE of the Strip.

-Taken Off the List
+Taken Off the List / Permanently Closed

 - Polaroid Museum and Polaroid Fotobar at the LINQ closed down.

-- Serendipity – closed down.
+- Serendipity – permanently closed.

-- Roos-n-More Zoo (Moapa) – was our favorite thing to do in Vegas and it’s currently closed.
+- Roos-n-More Zoo (Moapa) – was our favorite thing to do in Vegas, and it’s currently closed.

 Did you enjoy this post?
 Pin it for later